chainguard-dev/edu/content/chainguard/chainguard-images/faq.md

 Chainguard Images are available through the [Chainguard Registry](/chainguard/chainguard-images/registry/overview/).

+## Are Chainguard Images available on Docker Hub?

+Yes, Chainguard Developer Images are available on [Docker Hub](https://hub.docker.com/u/chainguard?utm_source=academy&utm_medium=referral&utm_campaign=FY25-DockerHub-Orgprofile).
+As a Docker Verified Publisher, Chainguard has met Docker's stringent standards for security, quality, and transparency.
+This status signifies that our container images are trusted, reliable, and have undergone rigorous verification processes.
+If you wish to use Production Images, you need to use the [Chainguard Registry](/chainguard/chainguard-images/registry/overview/).

 ## What options do I have to use Chainguard Images?

 You can get free Chainguard Images for your organization; you can also upgrade for more versions, SLAs, and dedicated support.